 All of our printed Mozambique flags are made by a process called Dye Sublimation.
 This process impregnates the fibres of the fabric, the result is a flag that has very accurate colour, and importantly the design appears clearly on both sides of the flag.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-All flags now come with Free Delivery for even better value.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Care & Advice

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.